NativeScript/android/.github/ISSUE_TEMPLATE.md

 <!--
 Please provide us with the necessary information to reproduce your problem.
 That includes but is not limited to presenting us with steps to reproduce the problem, or a small repo example.
 -->
+Consider using the [playground] (https://play.nativescript.org) to provide the code you have issues with.